-A unique problem occurs when a consensual relationship takes place between a teacher and a student and the student is enrolled in one of the teacher's courses, or when the student is likely to be enrolled in such a course in the future.
-Such relationships are of significant concern to the university because of the ethical and administrative problems they can pose.
+A unique problem occurs when a consensual relationship takes place between a teacher and the student is enrolled in one of the teacher's courses, or when the student is likely to be enrolled in such a course in the future.
+Such relationships are of significant concern to The University because of the ethical and administrative problems they can pose.

 Because of the potential for conflict of interest, exploitation, favoritism, harassment and bias, such relationships may undermine the real or perceived integrity of the supervision and evaluation provided, and the trust inherent particularly in the teacher-student context.

 There are numerous ways in which a consensual romantic or sexual relationship can create problems within the university community.
 For example:

 No university employee shall enter into or maintain any romantic or sexual relationships with students or with employees over whom they exercise any academic, administrative, supervisory, evaluative, counseling or extracurricular authority or influence.

 Similarly, no university employee shall exercise any academic, administrative, supervisory, evaluative, counseling or extracurricular authority over any student or employee with whom that employee had previously been involved in a romantic or sexual relationship.